onifaithayoola/onifaithayoola/README.md

-- 👋 Hi, I’m @onifaithayoola
+👋 Hi, I’m @onifaithayoola

-- 👀 I’m interested in Software enineering and UI/UX design
-- 🌱 I’m currently a UI/UX designer
+📌 👀 I am a Developer Advocate.
+I want to be more audacious about sharing my knowledge by speaking publicly

+📌 I love to build a strong network of DevRel Experts and Professionals

+📌 I would love to point others with similar interests in the right direction

+📌 I am looking to land a full-time role as a Developer Relations Manager or Advocate 🥑

-- 💞️ I’m looking to collaborate on open source projects on ui/ux design
+💞️ I’m looking to collaborate on open source projects in Developer Advocacy 🥑

-- 📫 You can reach me through my mail at onifaithayoola@gmail.com
+📫 You can reach me through my email at onifaithayoola@gmail.com

 <!---
 Onifaithayoola/Onifaithayoola is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.